 Tips for Helping Your Crying Cockapoo Settle

-- Ready yourself for some sleepless nights, like you, would with a new baby.
+- Ready yourself for sleepless nights like you would with a new baby.
 Things will get better eventually.

 - Some owners suggest a ticking clock and hot water bottle inside the crate or bed could help your puppy to settle.

 - It may be worth considering sleeping downstairs with your puppy for the first few nights until they familiarise themselves with your home.